Benet Academy: Students and faculty

 More than 99 percent of Benet graduates go to college; roughly 1 percent serve in the military.
+A total of $71 million in scholarships was offered to the class of 2023.

 Benet students were implicated in the University of Illinois clout scandal, in which some applicants were given preferential admission to the University of Illinois at Urbana-Champaign (UIUC) despite having sub-par qualifications.
 The Chicago Tribune, investigating the scandal, reported that a majority of students who were admitted to UIUC through political favors came from elite, affluent high schools such as Benet, where families were politically connected with elected officials and university trustees.
 An email between admissions officers revealed that a female Benet student was admitted to the university's College of Liberal Arts and Sciences, despite the fact that she had ranked lower than 27 of her classmates who were put on a waiting list or denied admission.
 Between 2005 and 2009, thirteen applicants from Benet were alleged to have had political connections; eight of them were admitted to UIUC.

-In 2010 Benet employed 76 faculty, 26 of whom were alumni of the school.
-The average tenure was 17.6 years; 25 current or former faculty members served for 25 years or more.
+In 2024 Benet employed 80 faculty.
+The average tenure was 17 years.
+25 current or former faculty members served for 25 years or more.

-In 2012, then-Benet president Father Jude Randall pleaded guilty to an obscenity charge after being discovered viewing pornographic images in his office during school hours.